Permafrost/Tundra/README.md

 # Tundra ❄

-A package of useful services for webMethods Integration Server 7.1 and higher.
+A package of useful services for [webMethods Integration Server] 7.1 and higher.

 ## Related

-See also [TundraTN](https://github.com/Permafrost/TundraTN), a package of useful services for webMethods Trading Networks 7.1 and higher.
+See also [TundraTN], a package of useful services for [webMethods Trading Networks] 7.1 and higher.

 ## Dependencies

-Tundra is dependent on the following packages:
+Tundra is compiled for Java 1.6, and is dependent on the following [webMethods Integration Server] packages:

 * WmFlatFile
 * WmPublic